jacob-zyl/dotvim/README.md

 This module is installed by install Ubuntu package `python3-neovim`.
 So this is required only in non-Debian distros.
 However, `python3-neovim` is always too old in most cases.

+## Thoughts

+Here is a note for instant inspirations.

+Turn on :NERDTreeToggle on start up on RIGHT side of screen.